NHSDigital/nhs-app-api/docs/Solution-Areas/ios.md

 See more [here](https://guides.cocoapods.org/using/using-cocoapods.html).

+## Cocoapod install with Paycasso

+*Ensure you have committed all your changes before doing this*

+In a terminal run the following command if you wish to use Paycasso

+    ```bash
+    git clean -fxd && PAYCASSO=true pod install
+    ```

 ## Troubleshooting

 if when you try to run 'pod update' or 'pod install'you see an error that mentions a target opvveride the 'ALWAYS_EMBED_SWIFT_STANDARD_LIBRARIES' build setting then go to the build settings for NHSOnline and in build options change 'Yes' to '$(inherited)'